 “If we encrypt those pen drives then even if they are lost there will be no breach and our clients will stay.
 The cost of encryption is much lower than the potential loss.
 That’s a risk I would accept.”

-Now let’s look at this in the form of a risk register:
+Now let’s look at this in the form of a risk register.

-Notice in our risk register that we’ve calculated this risk at the value of 20.
+In our risk register that we’ve calculated this risk at the value of 20.
 The way we are calculating risk is by using a common method; by multiplying the likelihood value times the impact value.
 In this case, because our impact and likelihood value ranges are 1 through 5, we could have risks valued from 1 to 25.
 Our valuation for the current-state risk is high (20 out of 25), and our planned residual risk is much lower (5 out of 25).
 Is that a defendable lower limit of a reasonable and appropriate control?

 That depends on a few factors.
 The most common answer we encounter in the field is almost arbitrary.
 An officer with the authority to declare a risk as reasonable in an organization may decide that the risk is reasonable and may sign-off on it.
 In effect, they are saying, “We think that if it is not foreseeable that an encrypted, lost pen drive could create a cost impact of $5 Million dollars (or any loss for that matter) then we consider that reasonable.
 How can we do better than that?”